quietui/quiet/docs/docs/components/dropdown.md

 ### Getting the selected item

 When an item is selected, the `quiet-select` event will be emitted by the dropdown.
-You can inspect `event.detail.item` to get a reference to the selected item.
-If you've provided a name for each [dropdown item](/docs/components/dropdown-item), it will be available in `event.detail.item.name`.
+You can inspect `event.detail.selection` to get a reference to the selected item.
+If you've provided a name for each [dropdown item](/docs/components/dropdown-item), it will be available in `event.detail.selection.name`.

 ```html {.example}
 <quiet-dropdown id="dropdown__selected">